PayPal, a Salesforce customer, wrote this article.

 I’m taking the time to check in more with my sales teams, whether that’s holding staff meetings or personal one-on-ones.
 Employees are juggling work on top of family, health, and safety.
 So, now’s the time to listen to what they’re going through and let them know you care.

-Right now, I’m in the process of moving.
-I have a college kid who’s returned home after classes were canceled.
-I’ve got a 7-year-old and 2-year-old running around in sore need of extra attention.
-And like many other parents, I am homeschooling too.
+During the pandemic, I moved.
+My college kid returned home after classes were canceled.
+And I’ve got a 7-year-old and 2-year-old running around in sore need of extra attention.
+Like many other parents, I am homeschooling, too.
 How am I dealing?
 I am planning as best I can and trying to keep a positive attitude.

 I do what I need to do at work, and then I spend time with the kids.
 It’s not perfect, but I’m trying to be in the moment with the people I love — whether that’s leaving the phone at home while we go outside for a walk or rescheduling a meeting until after bedtime.